ishwar00/NandToTetris/README.md

 program that comes to your mind.
 [know more](https://www.nand2tetris.org/).

-## Why i am doing it?

-Curiosity to know how things work, and to have fun.

 ## How i am doing it?
 They are two ways to go about,